Stockworker

 6. Keep up to date and participate in training (i.e. first aid and fire safety, risk assessment), implementation of any training and ability to come up with practical solutions for health and safety issues that arise.

-8. Detailed knowledge of and the ability to confidently and safety operate a variety of farm machinery such as tractor, trailer, quad bike, skid steer, fertiliser spreader and wrapper.
+7. Detailed knowledge of and the ability to confidently and safety operate a variety of farm machinery such as tractor, trailer, 4x4 and skid steer.
 Ability to carry out basic servicing and maintenance of farm machinery.
 Identification and ability to carry out minor repairs of machinery knowing when more specific mechanical input is needed and instructing these repairs.
-Transport of animals, knowledge of the legislation, ability to assess and animal for ‘fitness to transport’ and demonstrating best practice when transporting animals.
+Transport of animals, knowledge of the legislation, ability to assess an animal for ‘fitness to transport’ and demonstrating best practice when transporting animals.

-9. Facilitating a wide variety of research activity, communicating effectively with researchers giving appropriate technical and instructional advice if needed.
-Adhering to research materials and methods, home office rules, record keeping requirements and monitoring basic animal side data.
+8. Facilitating a wide variety of teaching activities, communicating effectively with clinical staff/students giving appropriate technical and instructional advice if needed.
+Adhering to record keeping requirements and monitoring basic animal side data.

 Knowledge, Qualifications, Skills and Experience